 - Stretches: Plantar fasciitis is made worse by tight muscles in your feet and calves.
 Stretching your calves and foot is the best way to relieve the pain that comes with this condition.
 Stretches should be done four times a day.

 - Night splints: Most people sleep with their feet pointed down.
 This tightens the plantar fascia and is one of the reasons for morning heel pain.
 A night splint stretches the plantar fascia while you sleep.
-Although it can be hard to sleep with, a night splint works well and does not have to be used once the pain is gone.
-There are several styles of night splints available on-line.
+Although it can be hard to sleep with, a plantar fasciitis night splint works well and does not have to be used once the pain is gone.
+There are several styles of plantar fasciitis night splints available online.

 - Physical therapy: A structured physical therapy program will focus on exercises to stretch the calf muscles and plantar fascia.
 In addition to stretching as noted above, physical therapy may also involve special treatments to decrease inflammation such as taping, ice treatments, massage, and strengthening muscles that prevent the foot from rolling inwards and protect the plantar fascia.